COVID-19 Vaccine FAQs

 At this time, only Auraria campus constituents are permitted to receive the COVID-19 vaccine at the Auraria distribution site, with one exception.
 Due to the Auraria partnership with COVID Check Colorado (CCC), CCC may announce in the future that community members in State specified categories (i.e., pre K-12 teachers) can access vaccine at the Auraria site.
 In this case, if a family member of an Auraria constituent is included in the specified category, they would be permitted to receive vaccine at the Auraria location.

-You would likely be Phase 2 for higher-risk individuals, if your condition qualifies.
+You are eligible immediately.
 Qualifying conditions are outlined in the “COVID-19 vaccine distribution table” on the Colorado Department of Public Health and Environment website.

 All current students, faculty, and staff affiliated with Community College of Denver, Metropolitan State University of Denver, University of Colorado Denver and Auraria Higher Education Center are eligible to receive a vaccine at the Auraria location, in whatever phase they qualify.
 In addition, community members are welcome.

 There is no cost for the vaccination.
 Those with insurance will be required to provide their insurance information upon scheduling their vaccine appointment.
 However, those without insurance can also receive the vaccine free of charge.